-EU gives softer line on Brexit
+May on EU mission amid tougher talk

 By Eszter Zalan

-The EU-27 is taking a softer line towards the UK ahead of the EU summit later this week, as British prime minister Theresa May makes a final plea on Monday night in Brussels to begin trade talks.
+The EU-27 is makes a gesture but toughens its language towards the UK ahead of the EU summit later this week, as British prime minister Theresa May makes a final plea on Monday night in Brussels to begin trade talks.

-The EU-27 are signalling that internal preparations for talks on the future and trade with the UK will begin, according to a draft seen by EUobserver.
+The EU-27 are still signalling that internal preparations for talks on the future and trade with the UK will begin, according to a draft seen by EUobserver.

 EU leaders are also expected to say that they will update the negotiating guidelines at their December summit if sufficient progress is achieved by then on key issues.